Political prisoner: History

-Ancient Greek philosopher Socrates has been described as perhaps the earliest known political prisoner; imprisoned for allegedly “poisoning” the minds of Grecian youth through his critique of Athenian society and its rulers.
+Ancient Greek philosopher Socrates has been described as perhaps the earliest known political prisoner; imprisoned for allegedly "poisoning" the minds of Grecian youth through his critique of Athenian society and its rulers.
 Early Christians, including Jesus Christ, and St. Peter, have also been described as such.
 Another famous historical figure described as a political prisoner is the 15th century French heroine, Joan of Arc, whose final charge of heresy was seen as a legal justification for her real crime of "inconveniencing the elites".

 Padraic Kenney noted that "the emergence of modern political prisoners coincides with a fifty-year period (1860s–1910s) during which [modern] political movements matured around the world", also defining such movements as having "clearly articulated political and social programs" which forced the governments to develop a specific response to such movements (a response which often involved incarceration rather than dialogue, particularly under the less liberal regimes).

 In some places, political prisoners had their own customs, traditions, and semi-formal organizations and privileges; historically, this has been more common up to around the interwar period, as the many political prisoners came from higher social classes (in particular, nobility), and authorities often treated them better than common criminals.
-This changed with the emergence of the totalitarian regimes, which attempted to throughout indoctrinate or eliminate any opposition.
+This changed with the emergence of the totalitarian regimes that were intent on annihilating the opposition.

 In Poland, the concept and even traditions of political prisoners emerged around the second half of the 19th century in the Russian partition.

-While the Universal Declaration of Human Rights of 1948 is not legally binding, it is generally recognized as "a common standard of achievement for all peoples and all nations."
+While the Universal Declaration of Human Rights of 1948 is not legally binding, it is generally recognized as "a common standard of achievement for all peoples and all nations".
 Of particular relevance to political prisoners are its Articles 5, 6, 9 and 18.
-The UDHR and the later Helsinki Accords of 1975 have been used by a number of nongovernmental organizations as basis for arguing that some governments are in fact holding political prisoners.
+The UDHR and the later Helsinki Accords of 1975 have been used by a number of nongovernmental organizations as the basis for arguing that some governments are in fact holding political prisoners.

 In the United States, the term political prisoner has been used during the mid-20th century civil rights struggle and has been occasionally applied to individuals like Rosa Parks or Martin Luther King Jr., and later used for individuals imprisoned for objecting to US involvement in the Vietnam War.

 Political prisoners sometimes write memoirs of their experiences and resulting insights.
 Some of these memoirs have become important political texts.
 For example, King's "Letter From a Birmingham City Jail" has been described as "one of the most important historical documents penned by a modern political prisoner".

 Advocacy

-A number of nongovernmental organizations focuses on advocacy for political prisoners.
+A number of nongovernmental organizations focus on advocacy for political prisoners.
 The most prominent of those is Amnesty International, founded in 1961.